 CODSIZE (Partner; funded by the Norwegian Research Council MARINFORSK programme)

 Sociality Under Scarcity (Working group member; funded by the Santa Fe Institute and the James S. McDonnell Foundation)

-Please see my Google Scholar page for the most up-to-date publications list.
+Please see my Google Scholar page for the complete and most up-to-date publications list.

 Mérot, C, RA Oomen, A Tigano, & M Wellenreuther.
 2020.
 A roadmap for understanding the evolutionary significance of structural genomic variation.
 Trends in Ecology and Evolution. doi:10.1016/j.tree.2020.03.002

 Roney, NE, RA Oomen, H Knutsen, EM Olsen, & JA Hutchings.
 2018.
 Fine-scale population differences in Atlantic cod reproductive success: a potential mechanism for ecological speciation in a marine fish.
 Ecology & Evolution. doi:10.1002/ece3.4615

 Roney, NE, RA Oomen, H Knutsen, EM Olsen, & JA Hutchings.
 2017.
 Temporal variability in offspring quality and individual reproductive output in a broadcast-spawning marine fish.
 ICES Journal of Marine Science. doi:10.1093/icesjms/fsx232

 Oomen, RA & JA Hutchings.
 2017.
 Transcriptomic responses to environmental change in fishes: insights from RNA-seq.
 FACETS. doi:10.1139/facets-2017-0015